groonga/groonga/doc/source/reference/functions/escalate.rst

 Therefore, for example, if we can't get record in a search with a index that execute search strictly, we need to search with a index that execute search loosely once again.
 Those processes take more.

-However, ``escalte`` is for multiple full text search by inverted index.
+However, ``escalate`` is for multiple full text search by inverted index.
 Therefore, we can execute a search with a index that execute search strictly and a search with a index that execute search loosely in one query.
 We can reduce overhead by using ``escalate``.